chrissmall22/oql/README.md

-# rabbitmq-listener
+# oql-listener

+Openstack Queue Listener

-Tool to listen to a Openstack Rabbitmq Notification queue
+A Tool to listen to a Openstack Notification message queue